spatialthoughts/qgis-tutorials/source/docs/using_plugins.rst

 .. image:: /static/using_plugins/images/12.png
    :align: center

 4. Now when you come back to the main QGIS window, you will see a new *Panel* at the bottom of the canvas.
 This panel is created by the TimeManager plugin.
-This yet another way of plugins to add useful functionality to the user interfac .
+This is yet another way of plugins to add useful functionality to the user interface .

 .. image:: /static/using_plugins/images/13.png
    :align: center